wonmin-byeon/wonmin-byeon.github.io/_pages/about.md

 News
 ======

 * We are hiring interns!
-If you are a PhD student working on SSM, Mamba, or alternative architectures for LLMs, email me your CV.
+If you are a PhD student working on SSM, Mamba, or alternative architectures for LLMs or multimodal LLMs, email me your CV.

 * Another [Mamba-Transformer Hybrid LLM](https://wonmin-byeon.github.io/publication/2024-hymba) is on arxiv!
 Check the [blog post](https://developer.nvidia.com/blog/hymba-hybrid-head-architecture-boosts-small-language-model-performance/).